 Is it possible to turn this possible weakness into a strength?
-Fortunately the answer is yes!
-It has been extensively shown and recently definitely confirmed that fractionation processes are significantly reduced, if not completely absent, in solar wind emerging from Polar Coronal Holes (that is, polar regions near solar minimum) \cite{thomas}.
-It is possible, and indeed likely, that an important systematic is still at play, namely that we cannot completely exclude a small amount of residual fractionation in these regions.
-However, it has been shown that any unaccounted residual fractionation would go in the direction of reducing the measured metallicity, and thus the derived metallicity $Z_{\odot}$ is actually a \textit{lower limit} to the photospheric metallicity~\cite{vsz16,fractionation,fractionation1, fractionation2,fractionation3,fractionation4}.
-In view of the recent downward revisions which have led to the ``solar modelling problem", such a measurement can provide a very important cross-check to the values of metallicity obtained through spectroscopy.
+Fortunately, the answer is yes!
+It has been extensively shown and recently definitely confirmed that fractionation processes are significantly reduced, if not completely absent, in solar wind emerging from polar coronal holes (that is, polar regions near solar minimum) \cite{thomas}.
+It is possible, and indeed likely, that an important systematics is still at play, namely that we cannot completely exclude a small amount of residual fractionation in these regions.
+However, it has been shown that any unaccounted residual fractionation would go in the direction of reducing the measured metallicity, and thus, the derived metallicity $Z_{\odot}$ is actually a {lower limit} to the photospheric metallicity~\cite{vsz16,fractionation,fractionation1, fractionation2,fractionation3,fractionation4}.
+In view of the recent downward revisions that have led to the ``solar modeling problem'', such a measurement can provide a very important cross-check to the values of metallicity obtained through spectroscopy.

-\section{New measurements: vSZ16}
+\section{New Measurements: vSZ16}

-Very recently, R\"{u}di von Steiger and Thomas Zurbuchen have analysed data from the ``Solar Wind Ion Composition Spectrometer" provided by the \textit{Ulysses} mission \cite{ulysses} to reassess the abundance of heavy elements in the Sun \cite{vsz16}.
-Below we report such values (which we refer to as vSZ16), comparing them to the previous state-of-the-art given by AGSS09.
-The abundances are reported using the customary logarithmic abundance scale where the abundance of Hydrogen is set to be $\epsilon_H = 12.00$.
-The fractional variation in abundance for a given element $i$ between vSZ16 and AGSS09 is thus given by $\delta Z_i = 10^{(\epsilon_{_{\text{vSZ16}},i}-\epsilon_{_{\text{AGSS09}},i})}-1$.
-The total metallicity of the Sun is given by $Z_{\odot} = 0.0196 \pm 0.0014$}.
+Very recently, R\"{u}di von Steiger and Thomas Zurbuchen have analyzed data from the ``Solar Wind Ion Composition Spectrometer'' provided by the {Ulysses} mission~\cite{ulysses} to reassess the abundance of heavy elements in the Sun~\cite{vsz16}.
+In Tab.~\ref{tab1}, we report such values (which we refer to as vSZ16), comparing them to the previous state-of-the-art given by AGSS09.
+The abundances are reported using the customary logarithmic abundance scale where the abundance of hydrogen is set to be $\epsilon_H = 12.00$.
+The~fractional variation in abundance for a given element $i$ between vSZ16 and AGSS09 is thus given by $\delta Z_i = 10^{(\epsilon_{_{\text{vSZ16}},i}-\epsilon_{_{\text{AGSS09}},i})}-1$.
+The total metallicity of the Sun is given by \mbox{$Z_{\odot} = 0.0196 \pm 0.0014$}.
 In~the following, we will also make a distinction between ``volatile'' and ``refractory'' elements.
 Usually, volatile elements are those with a low condensation temperature, whereas refractory elements have a~high condensation temperature.
 In the context of the solar modeling problem in particular, one~usually refers to the elements C, N, O, and Ne as being volatile and to the elements Mg, Si, S, and~Fe as being refractory, adopting a terminology widely used since the seminal work of \mbox{Villante et al.~\cite{villante}}.